tangollama/cis411_lab0/labreports/LAB_aidan-hubley.md

 1. Add one or more unit tests to the core assignment project.

-- With help from ChatGPT and Ray Truex (rt1252) I was able to get
+   - With help from ChatGPT and Ray Truex (rt1252) I was able to get run more unit tests.

 2. Configure the CircleCI config.yml to automatically build a Docker image of the project.

 3. Configure an automatic deployment of the successful CircleCI build to an Amazon EC2 instance.